SaschaHornauer/Batvision/README.md

 # BatVision: Learning to See 3D Spatial Layout with Two Ears
 Code of the original Batvision paper for reference.
-We will add code from the newest paper soon.
+It is no longer actively maintained but we will add code from the newest paper soon and restructure this repo to see straighforward which code goes with which paper.

 ### We just released the dataset!
 Please find details how to download in the dataset paper and check out our other related work.